eighty20results/e20r-sequences/readme.txt

 == TODO ==
 1. Add support for pre v5.3 releases (Currently uses DateTime->diff() - not available on pre 5.3 releases - to manage TZ specifics).
 This is "bad", I know...
-2. Consider adding support for admin selected definition of when "Day 1" of content drip starts (i.e. "Immediately", "at midnight the date following the membership start", etc)
+2. Add support for admin selected definition of when "Day 1" of content drip starts (i.e. "Immediately", "at midnight the date following the membership start", etc)
+3. Add support for setting a "preview unpublished posts" window (i.e. # of days/weeks in advance to let users see upcoming content)
+4. Add support for setting a "remove posts from list after" window (i.e. # of days/weeks after it went public that it gets removed from the list).
+    Should we then remove access to the post - for the member - after this windows has expired?

+== Known Issues ==

+Issue with with correctly saving visibility of 'You are on day XXX ...' flag when clicking "Save" for the sequence.
+  Workaround: Save the sequence first (i.e. the "Post/Page" save) then change the checkbox back to desired value & click "Save Settings" button.

+DEBUG is enabled.
+   A fair bit of data will get dumped into ./sequence_debug_log.txt (located in either website root and/or wp-admin/).

 == Frequently Asked Questions ==